Vegetarian Food Guide

 Shredded vegetables like carrots, onions, cabbage, and greens are spread onto a thin layer of dough, then rolled and steamed in a special pan.
 The look of the dish varies widely, but it’s tasty in all forms.
 Oromo is often served with meat and animal fat, but hosts and restaurants often offer a vegetarian version.

 Try it here: A vegetarian version is regularly available at Kochevnik Cafe — you must order it at least one hour in advance.
-Or you can sample it on the Karakol Food Crawl, which can be offered entirely vegetarian!
+Or you can sample it on the Karakol Food Crawl, or at Kyrgyz Family Dinner which can be offered entirely vegetarian!

 Manti and Samsa